Janderion47/ComplexMath/README.md

 There is a README markdown file in each folder, other than ".idea"; each README gives an explanation of the contents within each folder.

+Plans to do in the future:
+- Feigenbaum Constant/Logistic Map
+- Quantum Mechanics

 Have fun reading and trying to comprehend how much the code has been edited.